cyb3rjerry/c-b.io/content/_index.md

 During that time, I discovered a deep passion for cybersecurity.
 My evenings were spent on platforms like TryHackMe and HackTheBox, and weekends were filled with CTF competitions.
 I wasn’t just learning—I was thriving.

 Eventually, I decided to transition into tech.
-I landed a tech support job at an "AI-powered search" company, and despite the switch, my pay barely took a hit.
+I landed a tech support job at an "AI-powered search" company.
 A year into the role, I got my big break: an internal CTF organized by the Offensive Security team.
 After a day of grinding, I solved all the challenges and secured first place.

 That was my gateway to a role on the Offensive Security team, where I honed my skills in incident response, pentesting, and corporate culture (turns out, not everyone loves colorful language).
 Now, I’m the Lead SOC Analyst at the same company where I started in tech support just three years ago.

 I’m not here to pose as an expert or authority.
 I’m here because I love what I do, and I want to share that passion.
 Take my posts with a grain of salt—but know they’re written with genuine enthusiasm.
+I'm currently taking my [MRE](https://www.mosse-institute.com/certifications/mre-certified-reverse-engineer.html) certification.

 ---